aseqbase/aseqbase/README.md

   1. Do one of the following options:
 	  	* Visit its special URL (for example, `http://[my-domain-name].com` or `http://[my-subdomain-name].[my-domain-name].com`)
 		* On the local server:
-			* Use the following command on the root directory
+			1. Use the following command on the root directory
 				``` bash
 				> composer start
 		  		```
-		  	* Visit the URL `localhost:8000` on the local browser
+		  	2. Visit the URL `localhost:8000` on the local browser
   2. Enjoy...

 <h4>Updating</h4>

-  1. Keep your package updated using
+  1. Keep your framework updated using
 		``` bash
   		> cd vendor/aseqbase/aseqbase
 		> composer dev:update